ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 During forecast phase (i.e. the evaluation phase using the forecast-input dataset), 2020 observation data is used.
 Rule 1 still stands : Observed data beyond the forecast start date should not be used for prediction.

-### Forecast Benchmark (Test output benchmark) (Not yet available)
+### Forecast Benchmark (Test output benchmark)
 The `forecast-benchmark` (`test-output-benchmark`) dataset is an example of output of a ML model to be submitted.

-The "ML model" used to produce this dataset is TODO.
-It consists in applying to the `forecast-input' a simple re-calibration of from the mean of the hindcast (training) data.
+The benchmark consists in applying to the `forecast-input' a simple re-calibration of from the mean of the hindcast (training) data.

+The benchmark data is available as follows :
   - forecast_time : from 2020/01/01 to 2020/12/31, weekly every 7 days (every Thurday).
   - lead_time : two values : 28 days and 35 days (To be discussed)
   - valid_time (forecast_time + lead_time): from 2020/01/01 to 2020/12/31
+  - category : tercile (TODO document this better)

 ## Data download (GRIB or NetCDF)